senthilsweb/observability/README.md

 **How to customize to your requirements?**

+1. Clone the repository and cd into `openobserve`

-1. Tweak the environment variables to your requirements.
+2. Create `.env` file in the root and adjust the variables to your requirements.

-### .env file
+ **.env file**

 ```.env
 OPENOBSERVE_HOST=openobserve